TSRTC stir: Revanth Reddy hoodwinks cops, escapes from house on a bike; arrested at Pragati Bhavan

 Security intensified

-Hundreds of policemen were deployed around Pragathi Bhavan, the Chief Minister's official residence, to stop the protestors.
+Hundreds of policemen were deployed around Pragati Bhavan, the Chief Minister's official residence, to stop the protestors.
 Barricades were erected on roads leading to Pragati Bhavan in Begumpet, causing traffic snarls in the busy area in the heart of the city.

 Authorities also shut down Hyderabad Metro Rail station at Begumpet to prevent the Congress workers from reaching the area.